-Artificial intelligence (AI) is commonplace in today’s business world, with only 7 percent of businesses not yet using it.
-While AI is great for tasks like sales forecasting and inventory management, problems often arise when businesses use it for hiring or predictive analytics in regards to people.
-However, AI isn’t the enemy here; it’s bias, and there are ways that AI can combat these biases if organizations use it correctly.
+AI is commonplace in today’s business world, with 93% of businesses already using it despite the issues it presents.
+AI is great for tasks like sales forecasting and inventory management, but problems arise when it is applied to people in uses like hiring or predictive analytics.
+It’s not AI that’s the enemy here, however; it’s bias.
+And there are ways that AI can even help correct biases if organizations use it correctly.

-Unfortunately, AI isn’t always as accurate as developers would like it to be.
-For example, when using facial recognition software, the maximum error rate to identify light-skinned men is only 0.8 percent, while the error rate to identify dark-skinned women can be as high as 34.7 percent.
+AI isn’t always as accurate as developers would like it to be.
+For example, when using facial recognition software, the maximum error rate for identifying light-skinned men is only 0.8%, while the error rate for dark-skinned women can be as high as 34.7%.
 This means that approximately one in three black women will be misidentified, while only one in 100 white men will be.

+The bias found in AI is a reflection of the society that has created it.
 Many types of AI used in business applications use historical data to inform their future decisions.
-This isn’t bad on its own, but when making people-related decisions, it often adds bias.
-For example, the system automatically rejecting a rental application for a black family in a majority white neighborhood or a healthcare system prioritizing the needs of white patients over those of black patients.
+This isn’t bad on the surface, but when making people-related decisions, the data often adds bias.
+Examples include a system automatically rejecting a rental application for a black family in a majority white neighborhood, or a healthcare system prioritizing the needs of white patients over those of black patients.

 Past bias informs future bias, and organizations can’t move forward until they address it.

-While not intentional, managers often bring their own biases into hiring decisions.
-Race, gender, and even college affiliation can affect their feelings about a candidate before they’ve even interviewed them.
-AI-enabled hiring platforms, like Xor or HireVue, can hide these categories from a resume and evaluate candidates purely on skills and experience.
+Often unintentionally, managers can bring their own biases into hiring decisions.
+Race, gender, and even college affiliation can affect a hiring manager’s feelings about a candidate before they’ve even interviewed them.
+AI-enabled hiring platforms, like Xor or HireVue, can hide these categories from a résumé and evaluate candidates purely on skills and experience.

-Whether accidentally or on purpose, companies often include language in their job descriptions that is gendered or otherwise discriminatory.
+Companies often include language in their job descriptions that may be unnecessarily gendered or otherwise discriminatory.
 For example, terms like “one of the guys” or “he” often deter female candidates from applying, while requirements involving the ability to lift a certain amount rule out disabled candidates and aren’t necessary for many of the jobs they appear on.

-Text analysis tools use AI to examine job descriptions for gender bias and weak or choppy language.
-This will not only help organizations ensure they’re reaching a diverse audience, but it also helps them strengthen their job descriptions to find the right candidates.
+Text analysis tools use AI to examine job descriptions for gender bias and weak language.
+This will not only help organizations ensure they’re reaching a diverse audience but also help them strengthen their job descriptions to find the right candidates.
 Gender Decoder is a free tool that examines text for gendered language.
 Companies can input their job descriptions to make sure they’re not unintentionally driving applicants away.

 Also read: Why the Tech Industry Struggles with DE&I